mirigilkumar/sql-data-warehouse-project/README.md

 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository
 ```

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).

 ## 👋 About Me